 Keeping the interface focused

-With that in mind, having an uncluttered experience can help reduce the level of intimidation and complexity for the user.
+With that in mind, having an uncluttered interface experience can help reduce the level of intimidation and complexity for the user.
 When there are too many options, it can leave the user overwhelmed and unable to make a decision.
 This means keeping core functionality under the spotlight.
 Less commonly used functions should be tucked away but also remain accessible.
 Again, it’s all about guiding the user to achieve their goals.

 Help users recognize, diagnose and recover from errors